pesto-students/p11-sai-chaitanya-AkhilKumar-Git/Week-1/Week-1.md

 * **Node.js**: Node.js is not a traditional web server, but rather a platform for building scalable network applications using JavaScript.
 It is commonly used for building real-time web applications and APIs.
 * **Apache Tomcat**: Tomcat is a Java-based web server that is used for hosting Java web applications.
 It supports the Java Servlet and JavaServer Pages (JSP) technologies and can be used with a variety of Java web frameworks.

-In terms of *functionality and performance*, different web servers have different strengths and weaknesses.
+In terms of _functionality and performance_, different web servers have different strengths and weaknesses.
 Apache is known for its flexibility and stability, while Nginx is optimized for high-performance environments.
 Microsoft IIS integrates well with other Microsoft products and supports ASP.NET, while Lighttpd is optimized for serving static content.
 Node.js is known for its scalability and ability to handle real-time applications, and Apache Tomcat is used for hosting Java web applications.

 Ultimately, the choice of web server depends on the specific needs of the application and the environment in which it will be hosted.

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------

-3. What is web hosting, and what are the different types of hosting services available for websites?
+_3.What is web hosting, and what are the different types of hosting services available for websites?_

 A) _Web hosting_ refers to the service of providing the infrastructure and technologies needed for a website to be accessible over the internet.
 This typically involves providing space on a server, a reliable internet connection, and other necessary resources such as software, security, and technical support.

 There are several different types of hosting services available for websites, each with its own set of advantages and disadvantages.
 Here are some of the most common types of hosting services: